ManifoldScholar/manifold/client/router-migration-guides/admin_routes_migration_plan.md

 - `this.props.location` → `useLocation()` hook
 - Route metadata → `useMatches()[index].handle`
 - `RedirectToFirstMatch` → Prefer declarative `index` routes with `<Navigate to="..." />` in `routes-v6.js`.
 Use `Navigate` component in code only if dynamic logic is required.
+- **Remove `useRedirectToFirstMatch` hook** if route structure already has index redirect and authorization is uniform (see "useRedirectToFirstMatch Hook - When to Remove" section above)

 **Tasks**: